 Employee manuals or policies

 Delve into any employee manuals or established policies your employer has in place.
-These documents might unveil whether your workplace has chosen to opt out of offering workers' compensation benefits.
+These documents might reveal whether your workplace has opted out of offering workers' compensation benefits.

 Written notice requirement

-Non-subscriber employers are mandated to display written notices at the workplace, explicitly stating the absence of workers' compensation benefits.
+Non-subscriber employers are required to display written notices at the workplace that explicitly state the absence of workers' compensation benefits.
 Although not all employers adhere to this requirement, it's a potential sign to watch for.

 FAQ

-What are the steps to take if I get injured on the job working for a non-subscriber?
+What steps should I take if I get injured on the job while working for a non-subscriber?

 - Reach out to a Texas Work Injury Lawyer who specializes in cases involving employees of Texas Non-Subscribers.
 Act promptly to initiate the process.